omkarcloud/google-maps-scraper/README.md

 1. Click the Website Contact Scraper button:
 ![website-contacts-scraper-button](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/website-contacts-scraper-button.png)

-2. Enter the specific websites you're interested in, the copied API key and run it:
+2. Enter the specific websites you're interested in, the copied API key, and run it:
 ![interested-websites](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/interested-websites.png)

 3. After this, you'll have the contact details for the chosen websites.